MolSSI-BSE/basis_set_exchange/_sources/bse_cli.rst.txt

 In general, values provided to options (such as basis set names, formats, and elements) are not case sensitive.

-There are two global options available to all subcommands: an alternate data directory can be specified with ``-d`` or ``--data-dir``.
+There are two global options available to all subcommands.
+The first is an alternate data directory can be specified with ``-d`` or ``--data-dir``.
+By default, the built-in data directory will be used.

 .. command-output:: bse -d /home/ben/my_data_dir list-basis-sets